velvinnn/Move-Website/README.md

 #### Managing the action cards in the drop-down selection box
 Add/remove/modify a row in the `static/cards.csv` file.

+### Managing cities
+Change the bonus points/cards, which can be picked up at a city, in the `map/city_dic.csv` file - `bonus` field.
+If there is no bonus, please input `nothing`.

+Change the distance between cities in the `map/city_dis.csv` file
+* dis1 refers to the shorter distance
+* dis2 refers to the longer distance
+* to add a direct route in the map, please add a new row.
+Please make sure that `city_id1<city_id2`, and both city ids are recorded in the `map/city_dic.csv` file.

 ### Modifying and reading information in past weeks